preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 .. image:: community-pending-approval-comment.png

-**Note!** Requesting a site must always be done from start each time.
+**Note!** Requesting an app must always be done from start each time.
 If rejected, nothing from the request is saved.

 Create a new Community App
 *****************************